diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 Method: GET
 Path: /views/
 or
-Path: /views/`ViewUrlPath`
+Path: /views/`ViewPattern`

-if a ViewUrlPath is given, only the specified View (with Parametrization) is returned
+if a `ViewPattern` is given, only information about views matching the [pattern](View-Pattern-Reference) is returned

 **Parameters:**

 - status=\[transforming,nodata,materialized,failed,waiting\]
-    passing this parameter will restrict the output to views with the given state.
+    passing this parameter will further restrict the output to views with the given state.
-- filter=String
+- filter=Regexp
-    filter regular expression to filter views to be invalidated (e.g. '?filter=my.database%2F.%2FPartition1%2F.')
+    apply a regular expression filter on the view path to further limit information to certain views (e.g. '?filter=.*Visit.*')
 - dependencies=[true|false]
-    if a specific view is requested, setting this to true will also return all dependent views
+    if a specific view is requested, setting this to true will also return information about all dependent views
 - overview=[true|false]
-    only return aggregate numbers
+    only return aggregate counts about view scheduling states and not information about individual views.

 **Returns**

      {
        "overview": {
          "nodata": 1
          "materialized" : 1
       },
       "views": [{
         "view": "example.osm/Stage/2015/01",
         "status": "nodata"
       }, {
         "view": "example.osm/Stage/2015/02",
-        "status": "materializes"
+        "status": "materialized"
       }]
     }